spine-generic/spine-generic/docs/documentation.rst

 - Create a file and copy/past the script below:

 .. code-block:: bash
-  :caption: manual_correction.sh

   #!/bin/bash
-  # Local folder to output the manual labels (you need to create it before running this script)
+  # Local folder to output the manual labels (you need to create it before running this script).
+Do not add "/" at the end.
   PATH_SEGMANUAL="/Users/bob/seg_manual"
   # List of files to correct segmentation on
   FILES=(